 First data collection point.
-Prior to delivery, baseline information from the BSES-SF was collected after participants gave their informed consent.
+After participants gave their informed consent, baseline data from the BSES-SF was gathered at the perinatal education facility prior to delivery.
 Participants filled out a baseline survey for the LATCH rating scale, that was included in the enrollment package one to three hours following delivery.
 Mothers were given care right away following the collection of LATCH scores (i.e., hand expressions).
 The handprints were made by either the participant or her spouse.
 Mothers and their caregivers continued to express milk and nurse their infants when prompted 8 to 12 or more times in 24 hours, with no more than 3 hours between feedings.
 Participants watch a video showing how to practice good hand milking without supervision after receiving training at the Perinatal Training Center with their colleagues.

 Second data collection point.
-At discharge or two days following delivery (post-intervention), data on the BSES-SF and

-LATCH rating scale questionnaires will be collected to evaluate if there are any differences in the comments made on the BSES-SF and LATCH outcomes.
+Data on the BSES-SF and LATCH rating scale questionnaires will be gathered at discharge or two days after delivery (post-intervention) to see if there are any differences in the comments made on the BSES-SF and LATCH outcomes.

 Third/Forth data collection point.
-Data were collected over the phone on the BSES-SF and LATCH scoring questionnaires, 2&6 weeks after delivery.
+Data were collected over the phone with a stamp on the BSES-SF and LATCH scoring questionnaires, 2-6 weeks after delivery.